-Parents are contacted when a child commits an enumerated offense per IA's Suspension & Expulsion Policy, or engages in repeated minor infractions.
-Any incidence compromising safety or a productive learning environment is evaluated for a 'reflection day' or suspension with a possible recommendation for expulsion.
+Suspension & Expulsion Policy or engages in repeated minor infractions.
+Any incidence compromising safety, or a productive learning environment, is evaluated for a parent meeting,'reflection day' or or suspension with a possible recommendation for expulsion.
 The governing board handles the expulsion process.
 For more on this process, see the Suspension/Expulsion Policy.

 At Innovations Academy ("IA") we pride ourselves in our Character Development program that includes children in the conflict resolution process.
-Most incidents at school will be handled inside the classroom, counseling center or office through peer to peer conflict resolution, teacher to student discussion and problem solving or through the class council conflict resolution procedure.
+Most incidents at school will be handled inside the classroom, counseling center or office through peer-to-peer conflict resolution, teacher to student discussion and problem solving or through the class council conflict resolution procedure.
 However, when a situation reaches the level of needing intervention from the Executive Director, an evaluation is made as to if a suspension or expulsion is recommended.
 This section, below, is designed to inform all parents of suspension/expulsion procedures and due process.

-Suspension & Expulsion Policy
+• Suspension & Expulsion Policy

-Board Approved:11/2013 Board Revised: 12/8/2020
+Board Approved:11/2013 Board Revised: 12/8/2020 Most recent board approval 10/26/21

 Suspension and Expulsion Policy and Procedures have been established in order to promote learning and protect the safety and wellbeing of all students at IA.
-In creating this policy, the Charter School has reviewed Education Code Section 48900 et seq. which describe the offenses for which students at noncharter schools may be suspended or expelled and the procedures governing those suspensions and expulsions in order to establish its list of offenses and procedures for suspensions, expulsions and involuntary removal.
+In creating this policy, the Charter School has reviewed Education Code Section 48900 et seq. which describe the offenses for which students at non-charter schools may be suspended or expelled and the procedures governing those suspensions and expulsions in order to establish its list of offenses and procedures for suspensions, expulsions and involuntary removal.
 The language that follows is largely consistent with the language of Education Code Section 48900 et seq.
-The Charter School is committed to annual review of policies and procedures
+The Charter School is committed to annual review of policies and procedures surrounding suspensions, expulsions, and involuntary removals, and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.